w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to teach the learning outcomes:

 * Discuss different types of multimedia content based on format and type.
 For example, video only and audio only, as well as pre-recorded and live materials.
 Explain that each has different accessibility requirements.
 These include transcripts, captions, descriptions, and sign languages.
-For references on the accessibility requirements of different types of audio and video content, see Planning Audio and Video
+For references on the accessibility requirements of different types of audio and video content, see [Checklists for Audio and Video](/media/av/planning/#checklist).
 * Demonstrate best practices when creating audio and video content for accessibility.
-These include clear speech, language, and audio, sufficient contrast ratio in videos and ensuring visibility of the speakers.
+These include clear speech, language, and audio, sufficient contrast ratio for videos, and ensuring visibility of the speakers.
-* Explain that flashing and blinking content can create seizures and physical reactions for people.
-Emphasize that it is crucial to ensure video content does not contain more than three flashes in any one second.
-IF including flashing content, it should always flash below the accepted ratios.
+* Warn students that any flashing and blinking content can create seizures and physical reactions for people.
+Authors must ensure that there is no flashing content that can create seizures or physical reactions.
+Explain the requirements for this content to flash only up to three times in one second or to be below the general flash and red flash thresholds.
+For information on the accessibility requirements for flashing content, see [Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold).

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

+* Short Answer Questions &mdash; Ask students to describe alternatives to audio and video content.
+Assess how students describe the accessibility requirements for audio and video content.
-* Short Answer Questions &mdash; Give students different types of multimedia content and ask them which accessibility requirements these content should include.
-Assess how students understand the accessibility requirements needed based on audio and video content types and formats.
+* Research &mdash; Ask students to research governmental regulations that may apply in their region for audio and video content.
+Then ask students to specify the accessibility requirements for different types of audio and video content.
+Assess how students determine the accessibility requirements for different types of audio and video content based on governmental regulations and other policy requirements.

 {% include excol.html type="end" %}